dcm4che/dcm4chee-arr/README.md

 1)Provides standard repository as defined by IHE Audit Trail see [ATNA](http://wiki.ihe.net/index.php?title=Audit_Trail_and_Node_Authentication)

-i-Audit messages following the DICOM XML schema for audit messages ii-Provides application activity and audit record used message generation. iii-Uses dcm4che implementation for SYSLOG protocol iv-Supports audit reporting via either TLS or UDP 2)Provides support for LDAP and Java preferences configuration 3)Provides a fully configurable and customizable clean up mechanism for the audit record repository.
+i-Audit messages following the DICOM XML schema for audit messages.

+ii-Provides application activity and audit record used message generation.

+iii-Uses dcm4che implementation for SYSLOG protocol.

+iv-Supports audit reporting via either TLS or UDP.

+2)Provides support for LDAP and Java preferences configuration

+3)Provides a fully configurable and customizable clean up mechanism for the audit record repository.

 4)provides a restful service for controlling the service as well as querying the repository.

-5)Provides a simple web interface for filtering queries
+5)Provides a simple web interface for filtering queries.

 Build